CodeDmitry/QuickDirectories/README.md

 > QuickDirectories is a simple way of managing programming workspace.
 That is, it lets you jump around very easily between 8 workspaces,
 > making writing quick and dirty proofs of concepts, exercises, quick and easy.
 It also offers basic features such as flushing the
 > eight directories into an archive directory.
-Made largely in Perl(and some PHP for package-verification) because it is always there.
+Made largely in Bash and Perl(and some PHP for package-verification) because they are always there.
 > This project has been tested to work on old systems, as well as mac, and mingw/msys2.
 > I use this tool daily when I have any quick and dirty code I want to write.
 > This project lets me very quickly go to "quickX" and write my proof of concept, or if I am very lazy, I can just get comfortable using